 Parliament House is open to the public and gives visitors the chance to explore one of the city's most impressive buildings while learning about the political past, present and future of the region and Australia.

-The Parliament of South Australia consists of two Houses - the Legislative Council and the House of Assembly.
-They govern South Australia according to the traditions of the Westminster System of Parliament.
+The Parliament of South Australia consists of two houses - the Legislative Council and the House of Assembly.
+They govern South Australia according to the traditions of the Westminster System of parliament.
 Every Member of Parliament must take an oath, or make an affirmation, of allegiance to the Queen of England.
-There must be a session of Parliament at least once in every year, and the maximum life of a Parliament is four years.
+There must be a session of parliament at least once in every year, and the maximum life of a government is four years.

 Visiting Parliament House